F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

 Along with sections, Mustache utilizes partials.
 Mustache partials can be thought of as a way to insert template snippets.
 The syntax for including a partial uses curley braces and an angle bracket {{> }}.

-For FAST, a partial definition must contain template text, i.e., define a template property
+For BIG-IP FAST, a partial definition must contain template text, i.e., define a template property

 .. code-block:: yaml